securityfirst/tent-content/contents_en/operations/counter-surveillance/advanced/what-do-they-look-like.md

 [Title]: # (What do they look like?)
 [Order]: # (1)

-# What do they look like?

-There are a number of indicators that might let you know if a person is conducting surveillance on foot.

-Look out for:

-*   Bulky, loose clothing
-*   Outdoor clothing
-*   Military-style sports watch
-*   Radio broadcast switch on their wrist
-*   Earpiece with/without a wire
-*   Comfortable footwear

-Surveillance teams often try to use people who would easily be overlooked.
-Don't disregard people such as:

-*   Women (many people expect surveillance members to be men)
-*   Couples/groups
-*   People wearing expensive clothes
-*   Young/old looking people
-*   People jogging
-*   Beggars
-*   Hotel staff, gardeners
-*   Road workers
-*   Commercial outfits (e.g. electricity company)
-*   Unlikely minorities (for example, people from an ethnic group not common in the local area)
-*   People with a pram/dog/shopping bags

-Tells' that might give away someone who is conducting surveillance on foot include:

-*   Readjusting personal equipment
-*   Touching earpiece
-*   Visibly talking into their microphones
-*   Glazed eyes
-*   Unusual behaviour or demeanour
-*   Trying to avoid the target's gaze
-*   Looking around corners/through windows
-*   Mirroring behaviour
-*   Stopping in unusual places

-**Identifying Teams**

-If you identify one potential surveillance member, you can use that knowledge to identify others.
-Members of a surveillance team can cross-contaminate other members:

-*   By speaking directly to them
-*   By looking in their direction
-*    By using hand signals
-*    By appearing or dressing in a similar manner
+Look out for people who are:

+## Equipped for surveillance

+*   Wearing comfortable or outdoor clothing and footwear;
+*   Carrying personal equipment, such as:
+	*	Sports or smart watch;
+	*	Communications device, including an earpiece or radio switch.

+## Easily overlooked

+*   Women (many people expect surveillance to be conducted by men);
+*   In couples or groups;
+*   Wearing expensive clothes;
+*   Younger or older;
+*   Jogging or dog walking;
+*   Homeless or begging;
+*   Service staff in hotels, restaurants, or parks;
+*   Maintenance or construction workers;
+*   Driving delivery vehicles;
+*   Minorities (for example, from an ethnic group not common in the local area)
+*   Pushing a pram, or carrying shopping bags.

+## Behaving differently

+*   Adjusting personal equipment;
+*   Touching an earpiece;
+*   Talking into a device;
+*   Unusually distracted or concentrated;
+*   Behaving unusually;
+*   Trying to avoid the target;
+*   Looking around corners or through windows;
+*   Mirroring the target's behaviour;
+*   Stopping in unusual places.

+## Working in teams

+If you suspect one person of conducting surveillance, watch them to identify others.

+One person can cross-contaminate another team member by:

+*   Speaking to them;
+*   Looking in their direction;
+*   Using hand signals;
+*   Behaving or dressing in a similar manner.

 ![image](surveillance3.png)